Terms such as "reducetarian" and "flexitarian" are cropping up everywhere.

-Plus, there's never been a better time to do it: The amount of meat we're eating in the U.S. is more than ever before — clocking in at over 219 pounds of meat and poultry yearly, to be exact.
+Plus, there's never been a better time to do it: The amount of meat we're eating in the U.S. is more than ever before — clocking in at over 219 pounds of meat and poultry yearly, to be exact, according to the USDA.

-Ready to find out why you should adopt a more plant-based diet?
-Here are four major reasons to consider eating less meat along with some simple tips from registered dietitians on how to get started today.
+Here are four major reasons to consider eating less meat along with some simple tips from registered dietitians on how to get started, stat.

 1. People Who Eat More Plants Have Healthier Hearts

-Furthermore, the American Institute of Cancer Research's (AICR) recommendations for cancer prevention is to eat a plant-based diet that focuses on vegetables, fruits, grain products, beans, nuts and seeds and only includes some animal foods in order to get more plant-based cancer-protective nutrients such as fiber, vitamins, minerals and phytochemicals.
+The American Institute of Cancer Research's (AICR) recommendations for cancer prevention is to eat a plant-based diet that focuses on vegetables, fruits, grain products, beans, nuts and seeds and only includes some animal foods in order to get more plant-based, cancer-protective nutrients such as fiber, vitamins, minerals and phytochemicals.

-4. It's Better for the Planet and Animals
+4. It's Better for Animals and the Planet

 Raising animals for meat puts a strain on many of our natural resources.
 So making a conscious and collective effort to eat just a little bit less could go a long way when it comes to taking care of Mother Earth.